METALS-Lead hits 2-1/2 month low on firm dollar and weak shares

 “We expect prices to drop back further as economic growth slows in response to tighter credit conditions.”

-* NICKEL: LME nickel slipped by 3.1 percent to $13,365 a tonne.“A stainless steel inventory overhang contributes to bearish (Chinese) onshore sentiment,” Marex Spectron’s Alastair Munro said in a note.
+* NICKEL: LME nickel slipped by 2.3 percent to finish at $13,475 a tonne.“A stainless steel inventory overhang contributes to bearish (Chinese) onshore sentiment,” Marex Spectron’s Alastair Munro said in a note.

-* ALUMINIUM: Three-month aluminium was the only LME metal in positive territory, rising 0.4 percent to $2,141 a tonne, after a Brazilian court ordered Norway’s Norsk Hydro to cut output from its Alunorte alumina refinery by 50 percent and to halt operations at a bauxite residue disposal facility.
+* ALUMINIUM: Three-month aluminium was one of two LME metals in positive territory, rising 0.7 percent to $2,147 a tonne, after a Brazilian court ordered Norway’s Norsk Hydro to cut output from its Alunorte alumina refinery by 50 percent and to halt operations at a bauxite residue disposal facility.

 “The order from the regional court ... increases the likelihood that operations at Alunorte will not resume to full capacity in the very near term and might drag out for several weeks,” Berenberg’s Charlie Clark said in a note.